sdg002/AnyDotnetStuff/ci-cd-stages-demo/readme.md

 # Step-600-Deploy a containerized Python Application
 #### Problem
 - Imagine a hypothetical Python application which contains scheduled jobs.
+These could be any scheduled activity such as a weather information scraper or a some calculation jobs
 - For the purpose of demonstraton we have used the [APScheduler component](https://apscheduler.readthedocs.io/en/3.x/userguide.html) with a couple of dummy job implementations
 - In this section we will delive into deploying this application as a containerized application from the Deployment stage of our CI-CD pipeline